erfianugrah/image-resizer-2/REFACTORING_PLAN.md

   - ✅ Completed DefaultCacheService implementation to remove dependency on cache.ts
   - ✅ Updated DefaultImageTransformationService to use CacheService instead of cache.ts utilities
   - ✅ Core application code now uses services instead of direct utility functions
-- **Next Steps**:
+  - ✅ Moved PerformanceMetrics interface from debug.ts to services/interfaces.ts
+  - ✅ Updated all import statements to use the interface from its new location
+  - ✅ Updated index.ts to use DebugService.setLogger instead of setDebugLogger from debug.ts
+  - ✅ Updated debug.ts to use CacheService instead of importing directly from cache.ts
-  - Update test files to use service implementations instead of utility functions
+  - ✅ Completed updating all test files to use service interfaces and implementations
-  - Eventually remove transform.ts once all test dependencies have been migrated

-## Completed Tasks
+  - ✅ Removed transform.ts, debug.ts, and cache.ts as they are no longer needed
+- **Outcome**: Successfully converted utility-based approach to service-oriented architecture

-### 3. Service Initialization Improvements ✅
+### 2. Service Initialization Improvements ✅
 - **Goal**: Move from ad-hoc service initialization to a more structured approach
 - **Status**: Completed with service container and dependency injection
 - **Implementation**: